kurtmoser/hnagg/backend/README.md

 | `backend`  | 50142 | NestJS app — HTML pages + REST API (port 3000) |
 | `postgres` | 50143 | PostgreSQL 18 database                         |

+OG metadata fetching uses Axios with a browser-like User-Agent.
+For sites that return 403, it falls back to `curl_chrome136` (curl-impersonate), which impersonates a real Chrome browser at the TLS fingerprint level.
+This binary is installed automatically inside the Docker image.

 ### Database Schema

 - **`hn_items`** — Stores HackerNews items (stories, comments, etc.) with all fields from the HN API.